weizubc/Hadoop/README.md

-# Hadoop
+# Intro to Hadoop and MapReduce (Udacity - Cloudera)
-Projects from Udacity Hadoop and Mapreduce Course
+Course exercises.